Berlin State Library: Rise to preeminence

-At the founding of the Weimar Republic the library was renamed the "Prussian State Library" (Preußische Staatsbibliothek – Preussischer Staatsbibliothek).
+At the founding of the Weimar Republic the Royal Library was renamed the "Prussian State Library" (Preußische Staatsbibliothek – Preussischer Staatsbibliothek).
 After 1919, economic effects of war and inflation on the library were mitigated through the active support of the Emergency Association of German Sciences (after 1930, the German Research Foundation).

 War and destruction

 The Nazi period severely damaged the institution through political intimidation, employee dismissals, restrictions on foreign acquisitions and the effects of World War II.
 On 10 May 1933 a book burning ceremony was held at the Bebelplatz by members of the Deutsche Studentenschaft, the National Socialist German Students' League, Sturmabteilung "brownshirts" and Hitler Youth groups at the instigation of the Propaganda Minister, Joseph Goebbels.
 The Nazis burned over 20,000 books – mostly from the neighboring University, not the State library itself – including works by Thomas Mann, Erich Maria Remarque, Heinrich Heine, Karl Marx and many others.
 Today a glass plate set into the Bebelplatz, giving a view of empty bookcases, commemorates the event.
 After an Allied bomb hit the Unter den Linden building in 1941, the various holdings (consisting of some 3 million volumes and over 7,400 incunabula) were evacuated to 30 monasteries, castles, and abandoned mines around Germany.
-By the end of the war, the main building was severely damaged, the valuable collections distributed across Allied zones of occupation, the library staff killed or scattered, and 700,000 volumes either destroyed or lost.
+By the end of the war, the main building was severely damaged, the valuable collections were distributed across the Allied zones of occupation, the library staff had scattered or been killed, and 700,000 volumes had been either destroyed or lost.
 With the formal dissolution of the State of Prussia in 1947, support for the library ended and the Prussian State Library ceased to exist.